-The therapeutic relationship, also known as the working alliance; is made up of two parts: the client’s positive emotional attachment to the therapist and the client; the therapist’s shared understanding of the tasks and goals of treatment (Bordin, 1979).
+The therapeutic relationship, also known as the working alliance, comprises two parts: the client’s positive emotional attachment to the therapist and the client and the therapist’s shared understanding of the tasks and goals of treatment (Bordin, 1979).

-The establishment of a therapeutic connection has emerged as a particularly important process correlate of a positive outcome in various studies in the adult literature (Horowitz, Marmar, Weiss, DeWitt, & Rosenbaum, 1984; Luborsky, Crits-Christoph, Mintz, & Auerbach, 1988).
+The establishment of a therapeutic connection has emerged as a particularly important process correlated with a positive outcome in various studies in the adult literature (Horowitz, Marmar, Weiss, DeWitt, & Rosenbaum, 1984; Luborsky, Crits-Christoph, Mintz, & Auerbach, 1988).

 Therapeutic Relationship Definition

 A therapeutic relationship’s goal is to help the person in treatment alter his or her life for the better.
 This type of relationship is critical because it is frequently the first place where the person undergoing treatment discloses intimate thoughts, beliefs, and emotions about the issue(s) at hand.
-As a result, it is critical that the therapist creates a safe, open, and non-judgmental environment in which the affected person can feel at peace.
+As a result, the therapist must create a safe, open, and non-judgmental environment in which the affected person can feel at peace.

 Trust, respect, and congruence are major components of a good therapeutic relationship.
 Therapists are encouraged to be real and empathic.
-The therapeutic relationship, like any other social connection, has limits that help define what is acceptable and what is not.
+Like any other social connection, the therapeutic relationship has limits that help define what is acceptable and what is not.

 Phases of Therapeutic Relationship